Co-Jurors' Bios Artworks & Artists Info

 ASCI's SUPPORT OF DIGITAL PRINTS:

-Founded in 1988, Art & Science Collaborations, Inc. (ASCI) is one of the few art & technology members organizations in the USA.
+Founded in 1988, Art & Science Collaborations, Inc. (ASCI) is an international organization based in New York City.
 Its mission is to raise public awareness about artists and scientists using science and technology to explore new forms of creative expression, and to increase communication and collaboration between these fields.
-Explore our extensive archives, see the listing of ASCI Member homepages, and discover the amazing resource information in our monthly ASCI eBulletin.
+Explore our extensive archives of past Exhibitions, Featured Members, ASCI Member News, and Members' Homepage Listing, and discover the amazing resource information in our monthly ASCI eBulletin. [a benefit of membership]

 ASCI is an open membership organization.